Symmetric Encryption with ExCrypto in Elixir/Phoenix

 The model has access to our effective "encryption key" which is made of 2 parts:

-1. The hard-coded @aes_256_key which should be specific to each model that wants to do this.
+@aes_256_keywhich should be specific to each model that wants to do this. - The ephemeral

 defmodule MyApp.AlienCredential do